bplmaps/lmec-main-site/content/articles/neponset.md

 Industrial activity along the Neponset dates back centuries before the introduction of PCBs in the 1930s.
 Early local industries relied on the river for a supply of water, a space for dumping waste, and a source of power for manufacturing infrastructure like mills and dams.

-Many of these mills—supporting the production of flour, gun powder, paper, lumber, and chocolate—were concentrated in today's historically-designated Dorchester-Milton Lower Mills Industrial District and appear in great detail on this 1890 pictorial [map](https://collections.leventhalmap.org/search/commonwealth:x633ff663) by the O.H Bailey & Co.
+Many of these mills—supporting the production of flour, gun powder, paper, lumber, and chocolate—were concentrated in today's Dorchester-Milton Lower Mills Industrial District and Upper Falls area, and appear in great detail on this 1890 pictorial [map](https://collections.leventhalmap.org/search/commonwealth:x633ff663) by the O.H Bailey & Co.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x633ff67c/full/full/0/default.jpg" caption="This 1890 pictorial [map](https://collections.leventhalmap.org/search/commonwealth:x633ff663) of Lower Mills documents a handful of early local industries." class="figure-center" >}}